 - Follow up surveys with discussions that emphasize hearing employee voices/ideas.

 This will ensure that you're getting the most out of the survey process.

-But to drive engagement beyond one survey = one change, you need a more long-term approach.
-For that, Deloitte research suggests that giving one big annual survey in addition to regular, smaller surveys can be a catalyst for looking at longer-term changes.
+But to drive engagement beyond one survey = one change, you need a more long-term approach — otherwise, disengaged employees stay disengaged.
+Deloitte research suggests that giving one big annual employee survey in addition to regular, smaller surveys can be a catalyst for looking at longer-term changes.

 Employee engagement needs to be process-led

 If there are no one-time actions that will improve employee engagement, then driving engagement must be baked into your company's process.
 The best way to drive engagement is by setting up systems that foster it.
 For “formal” employee management processes, that means: